SeldonIO/MLServer/docs/reference/api/index.md

 # Python API

-MLServer can be installed as a Python packaged, which exposes a public framework which can be used to build [custom inference runtimes](../../user-guide/custom) and [codecs](../../user-guide/content-type).
+MLServer can be installed as a Python package, which exposes a public framework which can be used to build [custom inference runtimes](../../user-guide/custom) and [codecs](../../user-guide/content-type).